 - Homeschool.com – Testers are selected randomly, based on geography, age of children, etc. Not every family will be selected.

-- House Party – Read Review – Sign up to do house parties with friends/family where brands send you their products for your entire group to try.
+- Ripple Street – Sign up to do house parties with friends/family where brands send you their products for your entire group to try.
+This site was formerly known as House Party.

 - Influenster – Read Review – Every month or so they release something called a “Vox Box” full of full-sized products.
 In exchange for receiving it (if you're lucky enough to be selected to get it), you have to review and share the products across social media.